PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.nhwc_pre_concat_leaky`.
 Pad/Add/Split mixed companions and broader
 mixed-input quantized-post families remain in legacy.

-The strict direct and unary quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
-They recognize rank-four direct NHWC→NCHW inputs, optionally followed by RELU, RELU6, LOGISTIC, TANH, or GELU, then channel Concat, one Quantize, and one or more inverse post Transposes.
-The transactional passes rewire Concat and unary branches to NHWC, retain shared/public input adapters, redirect Quantize to one canonical post output, and coalesce additional post aliases.
-The float Concat and unary output metadata, along with quantized output per-axis dimensions, follow NCHW→NHWC.
+The strict direct, unary, and Pad quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
+They recognize rank-four direct NHWC→NCHW inputs, optionally followed by RELU, RELU6, LOGISTIC, TANH, GELU, or an exact constant PAD, then channel Concat, one Quantize, and one or more inverse post Transposes.
+The transactional passes rewire Concat and bounded branches to NHWC, retain shared/public input adapters, redirect Quantize to one canonical post output, and coalesce additional post aliases.
+Pad constants are reordered from NCHW to NHWC and use provenance-preserving copy-on-write when shared or public.
+Match, constant materialization, and Pad metadata updates are shared with the float path through `passes/nhwc_concat_pad.py`, so the two pipelines cannot drift independently.
+The float Concat, unary, and Pad output metadata, along with quantized output per-axis dimensions, follow NCHW→NHWC.
-Public Concat/Quantize/post or unary boundaries, non-Transpose fan-out, invalid ranks/spatial metadata, and partial chains reject before mutation under stable IDs `layout.nhwc_pre_concat_quantized_direct` and `layout.nhwc_pre_concat_quantized_unary`.
-Pad and other mixed quantized inputs remain in legacy.
+Public Concat/Quantize/post or branch boundaries, non-Transpose fan-out, invalid ranks/spatial metadata, and partial chains reject before mutation under stable IDs `layout.nhwc_pre_concat_quantized_direct` and `layout.nhwc_pre_concat_quantized_unary`, and `layout.nhwc_pre_concat_quantized_pad`.
+All-Pad and other broader mixed quantized inputs remain in legacy.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and